NEXUS PHARMACEUTICALS, INC. v. NEVAKAR, INC. et al | Law.com...

-Maureen Coghlan of Archer has entered an appearance for Endo Ventures Ltd., Par Pharmaceutical Inc. and Par Sterile Products LLC in a pending patent lawsuit concerning an ephedrine sulfate IV solution.
-The case was filed Oct.
-11 in New Jersey District Court by Robinson Miller and Rakoczy Molino Mazzochi Siwik on behalf of Nexus Pharmaceuticals Inc. The case, assigned to U.S. District Judge Renee Marie Bumb, is 1:22-cv-06030, Nexus Pharmaceuticals Inc. v.
+Nicole Gerritsen McDonough and Maureen Coghlan of Archer and Darren M. Geliebter of Lombard & Geliebter have entered appearances for Endo International PLC, Endo Ventures Ltd. and other defendants in a pending patent lawsuit involving an ephedrine sulfate IV solution.
+The suit was filed Sept.
+9 in New Jersey District Court by Robinson Miller and Rakoczy Molino Mazzochi Siwik on behalf of Nexus Pharmaceuticals Inc. The case, assigned to U.S. District Judge Renee Marie Bumb, is 1:22-cv-05683, Nexus Pharmaceuticals Inc. v.
 Nevakar Inc. et al.

 Biotech & Pharmaceuticals